plone/plone.api/docs/about.md

 >
 > Readability counts.
 >
-> There should be one – and preferably only one – obvious way to do it.
+> There should be one—and preferably only one—obvious way to do it.
 >
 > Now is better than never.
 >